 The Aether Box

-Based on those early sketches, I moved into digital modeling in Blender.
+Once the form and layout were set in Blender, I shifted my focus to adding realistic finishes, subtle highlights, and textures to render the concept to life.
 I envisioned the “Aether Box” as a sleek, compact solution that integrates a projector, camera, speakers, and control interfaces.

 -